 So, how can employers mitigate talent turnover and start building their workforces for the economic recovery?
 In this article, we’ll explain the Great Resignation, take an in-depth look at what job candidates are looking for from employers and provide retention strategies for navigating the current talent landscape.

 While every sector is experiencing an increase in resignations, the healthcare, retail, hospitality and restaurant industries have been hit the hardest.
 For some workers in these industries, it’s because these jobs have extensive interaction with the public and employees are worried about the risk to their health.
-Meanwhile, others—specifically those in lower-wage jobs—are pivoting to new careers that promise better pay, benefits or rewards.
+Meanwhile, others—specifically those in lower-wage jobs—are pivoting to new careers that promise better pay, benefits or rewards during the Great Resignation.

 The Great Resignation is a term coined by researcher Anthony Klotz of Texas A&M University.
 It refers to the massive, economy-wide increase in job turnover that is expected to accompany the end of COVID-era regulations, business closures and work-from-home mandates.
 According to Klotz, there is no single factor responsible for the Great Resignation.
 Rather, numerous motivators are inspiring employees to consider changing jobs.